 I personally use chronometer.com to track my calorie intake.
 It doesn’t give me an exact calorie count but it gives me an estimation and that’s how you should go about it.
 Don’t be slaves to calorie counting.

 That’s one thing, the other is that you have an exercise regime that will enable you to burn that 100 calories easier and also by adopting a plant-based diet as much as you can.
 I am not asking you to stop animal products but try to increase your plant consumption because as I already mentioned, you will be getting more quantity with less calories.

 The cool thing about adopting a plant-based diet and applying an exercise regime at the same time is that I can eat as much as I want without worrying I will gain weight.

 In a Nutshell…

-Smoking does not help you lose weight, smoking is not the culprit when you gain weight after quitting smoking, and it should not hold you back from attempting to quit smoking.
-If you are a non-smoker, or an ex-smoker, and you are overweight, for the love of all that is holy, do not start smoking, thinking it will help you lose weight.
-It won’t, you will only put yourself in a double risk of heart attack, strokes, a series of cancers, Type 2 diabetes, limb amputation, and so on!
+Smoking does not help you lose weight.
+Smoking is not the culprit when you gain weight after quitting smoking.
+It should not hold you back from attempting to quit smoking.
+If you are a non-smoker, or an ex-smoker, and you are overweight, for the love of all that is holy, do not start smoking.
+If you think it will help you lose weight.
+It won’t, you will only put yourself in a double risk of heart attack, strokes.
+A series of cancers, Type 2 diabetes, limb amputation, and so on!

-Drink lots of fresh natural juices made by you with no added sugars or preservatives for the first 3 days of your quit; it will help you with normalizing your blood sugar levels.
+Drink lots of fresh natural juices made by you with no added sugars or preservatives for the first 3 days of your quit.
+This will help you with normalizing your blood sugar levels.

 Count how many calories you were eating as a smoker and divide those calories into 5 or 6 small meals throughout the day.
 This way, you will not be hungry all the time and you won’t binge on junk food.